-As more family physicians reach retirement age, the United States is facing shortages of 18,000-48,000 primary care physicians by 2034.9 More needs to be done to address this shortage and increase the number of residents choosing family medicine.
+As more family physicians reach retirement age, the U.S. is facing shortages of 18,000-48,000 primary care physicians by 2034.11 More needs to be done to address this shortage and increase the number of residents choosing family medicine.
 Significantly higher reimbursement for specialists relative to primary care physicians contributes to the current imbalance between primary and specialty care.

 In addition, primary care physicians are poorly compensated relative to their peers in specialty services.
-From 2003 to 2004, the ratio of average annual income for a specialty physician compared to a primary care physician in the United States was 1.6:1.
 In 2017, the median compensation for physicians in radiology, procedural, and surgical specialties had an almost twofold difference compared to primary care physicians.
-Data from the Medical Group Management Association indicates that from 1995 to 2004, the median income for primary care physicians increased by 21.4 percent, while that for specialists increased by 37.5 percent.
-The median compensation for nonsurgical procedural specialties, surgical specialties, and primary care in 2017 was \$426,000, \$420,000, and \$242,000, respectively.
-This compensation gap is associated with the reduction in medical students choosing primary care careers and the shift of hospital graduate medical education (GME) priorities away from primary care.10
+This compensation gap is associated with the reduction in medical students choosing primary care careers and the shift of hospital graduate medical education (GME) priorities away from primary care.
+12

-A recent study in the compensation trends for primary care and specialist physicians after implementation of the Affordable Care Act found that from 2008 to 2017, specialist compensation increased by a weighted mean of 0.6 percent (1.2 percent) per year, from \$378,600 to \$399,300, whereas primary care compensation increased by a weighted mean of 1.6 percent (2.2 percent) per year, from \$214,100 to \$247,300.
+A recent study of compensation trends for primary care and specialist physicians after implementation of the Affordable Care Act found that from 2008 to 2017, specialist compensation increased by a weighted mean of 0.6 percent (1.2 percent) per year, from \$378,600 to \$399,300, whereas primary care compensation increased by a weighted mean of 1.6 percent (2.2 percent) per year, from \$214,100 to \$247,300.
 Although there was a larger increase in compensation for primary care physicians during this time, the gap between specialty and primary care salaries remains sizable.
-Physician compensation-specifically, the differences in compensation between primary care physicians and specialists-remains a concern that policymakers must address to incentivize physicians to pursue primary care.11
+Physician compensation specifically, the differences in compensation between primary care physicians and specialists-remains a concern that policymakers must address to incentivize physicians to pursue primary care.13